-Restaurants, hotels and other food service industries often employ three distinct types of employees -- chefs, cooks, and food preparation workers.
+Explore your passion for professional food service.
+Restaurants, hotels and other food service industries often employ three distinct types of employees -- chefs, cooks and food preparation workers.

-- Chefs are responsible for directing the activities of other kitchen workers, menu planning, recipe creation, food and supply ordering, and some specific cooking duties.
+- Chefs direct the activities of other kitchen workers, plan menu, create recipes, order food and supply, and some specific cooking duties.
 They are typically the most senior members of the staff.

-- Cooks are responsible for the day to day food preparation at the restaurant or facility.
+- Cooks are responsible for the day-to-day food preparation at the restaurant or facility.
 Depending on the size of the facility, there may be several cooks, each responsible for a different part of the menu, or a different type of food.
-For example, there are fry cooks, vegetable cooks, pastry cooks, and other specialties.

 Professional food service is a very competitive and challenging career path, but is highly rewarding for those who are positively challenged by dynamic environments and opportunities.